 The curriculum focuses on critical thinking in a digital environment of smart phones, mobile phones, and tablets, filling a critical gap in digital information literacy curricula.
 Existing curricular models assume people learn on a personal computer (PC).
 While this has been the case historically, the next billion people coming online will most likely learn on a mobile device.
 This has huge implications for how people get online, how they access and experience the internet, how much they produce in addition to consume information, and even how they conceptualize the internet itself.
 For instance, research shows that in Myanmar (and many other countries) more people use Facebook than the internet.
 Mobile-specific practices, such as zero-rating, mean people are coming online much more frequently through a handful of “walled garden” applications without an understanding of and similar access to the broader internet.
 Also, some mobile applications and websites don’t offer the full functionality of their PC counterparts.
 The curriculum aims to address these differences and empower mobile internet users to be equal participants in the online world.

-The curriculum includes the following six modules (click on the text to be taken to each module page that has the full description of each module and links to module guide and accompanying slidedeck):
+(click on the text to be taken to each module page that has the full description of each module and links to module guide and accompanying slidedeck):